wp-plugins/teachpress/readme.txt

 * New: [tplist]: New headline option added (sort by year and type)
 * New: Publication type "periodical" added
 * New: Field "issuetitle" added for publications with the type "periodical"
-* Bugfix: [tpcloud]: Changing of the "order" parameter has not worked
+* Bugfix: [tpcloud]: Changing of the "order" parameter was not working
 * Bugfix: Fixed a bug which prevents adding of publications
 * Bugfix: Unable to delete all databases with tp_uninstall() = 4.0.5 - (05.05.2013) =